Patrickdoranlearning/hortitrack/PLANS.md

 # HortiTrack Future Feature Roadmap

 This document outlines the planned features and ideas for the HortiTrack application, as discussed.
+The application will be developed using a modular architecture to ensure scalability and maintainability.

+## Core Modules

+*   **Production Module (Current Focus):** Core functionality for tracking plant batches from propagation to sale-ready status.
+Includes batch creation, logging, AI recommendations, and protocol generation.
+*   **Sales Module:** To be developed.
+Will handle customer-facing inventory, ordering, and salesperson tools.
+*   **Dispatch Module:** To be developed.
+Will manage preparing and shipping customer orders.
+*   **IPM (Integrated Pest Management) Module:** To be developed.
+Will track pest and disease issues and treatments.

+---

+## Planned Features

 ## 1. Batch Photos